szymonlipinski/hackernews_dowloader/README.md

 - created_at field is removed as it's redundant, there already is created_at_i, which is an integer.
 - text fields are converted from html entities for proper characters, including unicode versions

+## Required Libraries

+The requirements.txt file contains lots of stuff, not only the libraries required to download the HN data.
+I'm not going to strip this down only to the needed libraries.